Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Summary and conclusions

 \section{Summary and conclusions}

-In this study, we conduct a systematic investigation of classical and quantum machine learning approaches for binary image classification across data sets of increasing complexity.
-Our work provides a uniquely comprehensive hyperparameter optimization analysis --- rarely conducted in quantum machine learning literature --- offering insights into which quantum circuit properties actually contribute to model performance.
-We evaluate both classical and quantum-classical hybrid approaches using three progressively complex data sets: (i) artificial hypercube data, (ii) MNIST handwritten digits (0's and 1's)~\cite{deng2012mnist}, and (iii) real-world industrial images from laser cutting machines.
+In this study, we conduct a systematic investigation of classical- and quantum-machine-learning approaches for binary image classification across data sets of increasing complexity.
+Our work provides a uniquely comprehensive hyperparameter optimization analysis --- rarely conducted in quantum-machine-learning literature --- offering insights into which quantum circuit properties actually contribute to model performance.
+We evaluate both classical and quantum-classical hybrid approaches using three progressively complex data sets: (i) artificial hypercube data, (ii) MNIST handwritten digits (0's and 1's)~\cite{deng2012mnist}, and (iii) real-world industrial images of practical relevance from laser cutting machines.

 Our methodological framework employs two complementary approaches: (1) randomized (quantum) neural networks applied to dimensionality-reduced data, and (2) (hybrid) convolutional neural networks applied to full image data.
 Both methodologies effectively compare fully-classical versus quantum-classical hybrid pipelines.
 Dimensionality reduction through convolutional autoencoders (CAE) and principal component analysis (PCA) serves as a necessary preprocessing step for fully-quantum models, as the high dimensionality of industrial data sets would otherwise make them computationally intractable for quantum processing.
 The first methodology employs either classical or quantum neural network classifiers on dimensionality-reduced data, while the second uses either classical CNNs or quantum-classical hybrid convolutional neural networks (QCCNNs)~\cite{Henderson2019}.